NCERT Solutions for Social History Class 10 Chapter 4

 The rising demand for a wider range of products led to the establishment of new factories and the expansion of existing ones.

-A large number of new employees were hired, and everyone was required to work greater hours.
+The hiring of a large number of new employees required everyone to work longer hours.

-It was an excellent opportunity for Indian businesses to fill in the gaps in the Indian market with their goods.
-This was accomplished.
+This presented an excellent opportunity for Indian businesses to fill the gaps in the Indian market with their goods.
+This objective was accomplished.
 As a result, India’s industrial production grew.

 Britain’s industry became preoccupied with making and supplying war supplies.